 Please note, children under 12 years are only accepted in chalets where specified as either during UK school holidays or all season, unless a party is booking the entire chalet.
 Therefore, it is essential that all children's ages are advised at the time of booking.
 If we are not advised that children under 12 will be in the party where children are not accepted, we reserve the right to provide alternative accommodation upon arrival in resort and pass on any additional costs incurred.
 However, children are welcome in our Crystal-run hotel.

-Please request at time of booking if you require this facility, and for which there may be a charge.
+Please request at time of booking if you require this facility, for which there is a £10 charge.

 Chalets don't normally offer facilities to store valuables.